September 20, 2022

 From boredom, depression and separation anxiety, some dogs can find being home alone tough.
 In fact, the RSPCA estimates up to 85 percent of dogs may be struggling to cope.

-And we know New Year's Eve is one of the dates in the diary dog owners dread the most.
+And we know Bonfire Night is one of the dates in the diary dog owners dread the most.
 The loud crackles, bangs and flashing lights can frighten and confuse even the calmest pets and can be nothing short of traumatic for the 50% of dogs who are noise sensitive.
 Just like with people, music can affect how dogs think, feel and act.

 So what is the best music to play your pooch?

 To find out, we analysed 25 of the UK’s most popular radio stations over a 12-hour-period.

 Using studies suggesting dogs prefer a variety of genres to stimulate them, songs with low dynamic range to avoid startling them and a tempo (bpm) like their own heartbeats to relax them, we then ranked the stations on their suitability for Bonfire Night.